MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 - Larger droplet-based datasets will often be generated in separate batches or runs.
 In such cases, we can set `block=` in `quickCluster()` to cluster cells within each batch or run.
-This reduces computational work considerably without compromising performance, provided that the clusters within each batch are sufficiently large
+This reduces computational work considerably without compromising performance, provided that there are enough cells within each batch.
-(see comments [here](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/work-2-umis.html#6_normalization_of_cell-specific_biases)) for a discussion of the considerations involved in pre-clustering for normalization).
 - Even in the absence of any known batch structure, we can improve speed by setting an arbitrary factor, e.g., using `block=cut(seq_len(ncol(sce)), 10)` to split the cells into ten "batches" of roughly equal size.
 Recall that we are not interpreting the clusters themselves, so it is not a problem to have multiple redundant cluster labels.
 Again, this assumes that each cluster is large enough to support deconvolution.
 - On a similar note, both `quickCluster()` and `computeSumFactors()` can process blocks or clusters in parallel.
-This is achieved using the *[BiocParallel](https://bioconductor.org/packages/3.9/BiocParallel)* framework, which accommodates a range of parallelization strategies.
+This is achieved using the *[BiocParallel](https://bioconductor.org/packages/3.9/BiocParallel)* framework, which provides support for a range of parallelization strategies.
-In this manner, size factors for large datasets can be computed in a scalable manner.

 # Modelling the mean-variance trend